sinanates17/osu-wiki/wiki/Ranking_Criteria/osu!mania/en.md

 - **Avoid using 1/4 minijacks or other jack patterns.** These patterns are too physically demanding for players at this level.
 - **Manipulating slider velocity is discouraged.** Slider velocity should only be changed for sections of music with different intensities and should not be drastically variable throughout the beatmap.
 - **Long-term slider velocity changes should be between 0.90x and 1.05x.**
+- **For difficulties using dynamic playstyles,** notes that are placed in one column should be treated similarly to occupying other columns that are typically hit by the same finger, as dictated by the specific playstyle.
+This means:`+`
+  - chords involving notes placed in different columns that are typically played by the same finger on the same timestamp should be used very sparingly.
+Such chords require irregular finger movement to hit, and should only be lightly introduced to players at this level.`+`
+  - Guidelines regarding anchors and jacks also apply to combinations of notes on different columns played by the same finger.`+`
+  - This guideline may be ignored in cases where one column can typically be played by multiple fingers, relieving the need for irregular finger movement to hit such chords.`+`

 Additional guidelines for *4 key Normal* difficulties: